 PORCELAIN garlic originates in the Caucasus Mountain range, which stretches between the Black Sea and the Caspian Sea, near the western edge of the Silk Road which was a primary distribution point.
 From there, garlic was taken south, into the Middle East, or northwest, into Europe.
 The plants are tall with broad leaves, the scapes form wider loops rather than coils.
 The bulbs have white wrappers with 4-7 very large tannish red cloves, producing 30-40 cloves per pound.
 They mature late, are quite pungent and will store 6-8 months.
 According to the Ft.
 Collins genetic fingerprinting study, most Porcelains tested are identical.
 These include well known varieties like Music, Georgian Crystal, Georgian Fire, German Porcelain, etc. Variety trials here in SW Oregon with a dozen or so varieties over successive seasons largely confirms those findings.
-Porcelains seem more susceptible to viral pressure than other types and varieties that have declined have been regularly discontinued.
-Fortunately, some of them are capable of sexual reproduction and new clones grown out from true seed show greatly increased vigor.
-These seed grown cultivars will also introduce much needed diversity to this limited gene pool Porcelains are $8 per ¼ lb; $14 per ½ lb; $20 per lb.
+Porcelains seem more susceptible to viral pressure than other types and varieties that have declined have been regularly discontinued and/or replaced.
+Fortunately, some of them are capable of sexual reproduction and new clones grown out from True Garlic Seed show greatly increased vigor.
+These seed grown cultivars will also usher in much needed diversity to this limited gene pool.
+Porcelains are $8 per ¼ lb; $14 per ½ lb; $20 per lb.

 Arsia: ❧ This is the first generation progeny of Krasnodar White.
 It is named the southernmost volcano in the equatorial Tharsis Mountain Range.
 Arsia Mons stands twelve miles high two hundred seventy miles in diameter.
 Sumptuously sulfurous, it expresses all the characteristics of a Porcelain garlic with white wrappers sheathing reddish, long cloves.
 Of the first generation progeny of Krasnodar White, this was the most stable and best keeping.
 It is also producer of true seed and in seasons to come, some of its offspring will be on offer.